fwtrailsapp/AppApi/README.md

 For POST, all params are sent as a JSON object in the body of the request.
 These headers should contain `Content-Type: application/json`.

+## Auth Token

+After **POST login**, the server will send back an auth token.
+Clients should send this token when making ANY future requests so the server knows with which user it’s dealing.
+The headers for all other requests should contain it like `Trails-Api-Key: ab83920bdc826bdaf`

+## HTTP Status Codes

+* HTTP 200: The request has completed successfully.
+* HTTP 400: The request is invalid.
+The format of the sent data is invalid or doesn’t include all required fields.
+* HTTP 401: The auth token was not included in the request headers.
+For POST login, The username and password are incorrect.
+* HTTP 419: The auth token is no longer (or never was) valid and should be re-obtained before making any more requests.
+* HTTP 500: The server is at fault.

 ## Date Format

 All absolute dates are sent in [ISO 8601][1] format.
 This is a standard which has support from all of our platforms.